Robert Gibbon Johnson

-Robert Gibbon Johnson (July 23, 1771 – October 2, 1850), also known as Colonel Johnson, was an American gentleman farmer, historian, horticulturalist, judge, soldier and statesman who lived in Salem, New Jersey.
-He is especially renowned for the apocryphal story that he publicly ate a basket of tomatoes at the Old Salem County Courthouse in 1820 to demonstrate that they were not poisonous, as was supposedly commonly thought at the time.
-He was a keen antiquarian and wrote a history of Salem – An Historical Account of the First Settlement of Salem, in West Jersey – which was published by Orrin Rogers in 1839.
+Robert Gibbon Johnson (July 23, 1771 – October 2, 1850), also known as Colonel Johnson, was an American gentleman farmer, historian, horticulturalist, judge, soldier, and statesman who lived in Salem, New Jersey.
+He is especially renowned for the probably-apocryphal story that he publicly ate a basket of tomatoes at the Old Salem County Courthouse in 1820 to demonstrate that they were not poisonous like many other nightshades, as was supposedly-commonly thought at the time (tomatoes being primarily decorative plants to Westerners up to then).
+He was a keen antiquarian and wrote a history of Salem – An Historical Account of the First Settlement of Salem, in West Jersey – published by Orrin Rogers in 1839.

 Early life and education

-Johnson was the only child of his parents Robert Johnson and Jane Gibbon.
-He was born on 23 July 1771 at the home of his great-uncle, John Pledger – a large plantation in Mannington Township, New Jersey called the New Netherland Farm.
-He was visiting the farm in March 1778 when the British raided Salem during the Revolutionary War and killed several of the inhabitants.
-The British commandeered Pledger's house and Johnson was imprisoned with the family for several days.
+Johnson was the only child of his parents, Robert Johnson and Jane Gibbon.
+He was born on July 23, 1771, at the home of his great-uncle, John Pledger – a large plantation in Mannington Township, New Jersey called the New Netherland Farm.
+He was visiting the farm in March 1778 when the British raided Salem during the American Revolutionary War and killed several of the inhabitants.
+The British commandeered Pledger's house, and Johnson was imprisoned with the family for several days.
 Still a young boy, he later led his mother away to safety.

-His early education was in Pittsgrove where he was taught Presbyterianism by Reverend William Schenck.
-He was subsequently educated at Newark Academy in Delaware and Princeton from where he graduated in 1790.
-He had planned to practise law but instead concentrated upon agriculture for most of his life, managing the large family estate.
+His early education was in Pittsgrove where Reverend William Schenck taught him Presbyterianism.
+Johnson was subsequently educated at Newark Academy in Delaware and College of New Jersey from where he graduated in 1790.
+He had planned to practice law but instead concentrated on agriculture for most of his life, managing the large family estate.